 • For sliced carrots: Cut the carrots at a bias (at an angle) to get ¼”-thick slices.

-• Bring a large pot of water to a boil.
+• Add salt to a large pot of water and bring to a boil.
 Make sure you have enough water so the carrots are completely submerged.

-• Add sliced carrots to the pot of water and bring the water back to a boil.
+• Once boiling, carefully add the carrots to the pot of water and bring the water back to a boil.

-• Boil sliced carrots for 4-5 minutes, baby carrots for 6-7 minutes, and whole carrots for 10-15 minutes.
-This time will vary slightly depending on the thickness of the carrots.
+Boil sliced carrots for 4-6 minutes, baby carrots for 7-8 minutes, and whole carrots for 10-15 minutes.
+Carrots are done when they pierce easily with a fork.

-• Remove carrots from the pot of hot water with either a slotted spoon or drain them in a colander in the sink.
+• Remove carrots from the pot of hot water with either a slotted spoon or drain in a colander in the sink.
+Serve with butter or oil, sweetener, if using, and additional salt, to taste.

 Last step!
 If you make this, please leave a review letting us know how it was!